-- (a) Where there is a co-chair, the co-chairs must (if present within 15 minutes after the time appointed for the meeting and willing to act) nominate one of them to preside as chair at each general meeting. - (b) Where there is no co-chair, the chair of directors must (if present within 15 minutes after the time appointed for the meeting and willing to act) preside as chair at each general meeting. - (c) If at a general meeting there is no chair of directors or the chair or co-chairs of directors are not present or not willing to act as chair of the meeting, one of the other directors must act as chair.
+- (a) The chair of directors must (if present within 15 minutes after the time appointed for the meeting and willing to act) preside as chair at each general meeting. - (b) If at a general meeting there is no chair of directors or the chair of directors is not present or not willing to act as chair of the meeting, one of the other directors must act as chair.